Historical GDP of China

 This article includes a list of China's historical gross domestic product (GDP) values, the market value of all final goods and services produced by a nation in a given year.
 The GDP dollar estimates presented here are either calculated at market or government official exchange rates (nominal), or derived from purchasing power parity (PPP) calculations.
 This article also includes historical GDP growth.
+Unless otherwise specified, the GDP per capita here is based on the average population.
+The annual average population or mid-year population is the average of the resident population at the end of the two consecutive years.

 In 1985, the State Council of China (SCC) approved the establishment of a SNA (System of National Accounting), using GDP to measure the national economy.
 China started to study and then implement a new system of national economic accounting.
 In 1986, as the first citizen of the People's Republic of China to receive a Ph.D. in economics from an overseas country, Fengbo Zhang headed Chinese Macroeconomic Research - the key research project of the seventh five-year plan, as well as completing and publishing the Chinese GDP data according to China's own research and calculations.
 A summary of the above events has been included in the book "Chinese Macroeconomic Structure and Policy" (June 1988) edited by Fengbo Zhang, and collectively authored by the Research Center of the SCC.
 This is the first GDP data which was published by China.

 The research utilized the World Bank's method as a reference, and made numerous appropriate adjustments based on China's national condition.
 The GDP also has been converted to U.S. dollar-based data by utilizing the moving average exchange rate.
 The research systematically completed China's GDP and GDP per capita from 1952 to 1986 and analyzed growth rate, the change and contribution rates of each component.
 The research also included international comparisons.
 Additionally, the research compared MPS and SNA, looking at the results from the two systems from analyzing Chinese economy.
 This achievement created the foundation for China GDP research.